adrien2p/tornadodi/README.md

 ### Registering and resolving

-During the time you are using `TornadoJS` you will be able to register any class at any time and resolve them when you want.
+During the time you are using `TornadoDI` you will be able to register any class at any time and resolve them when you want.
 The resolution is made only when it is asked for and never during the registration for performance purpose.